History of WMUR-TV in Timeline

 1998: WMUR Invests in Internet Strategy

-September 2000: Imes Communications Sells WMUR to Emmis Communications
+September 2000: Emmis Communications Trades WMUR to Hearst-Argyle Television

-In September 2000, Imes Communications agreed to sell WMUR to Emmis Communications, who then traded it to Hearst-Argyle Television in exchange for radio stations in Phoenix, Arizona.
+In September 2000, Imes Communications reached an agreement to sell WMUR to Emmis Communications, who then traded WMUR to Hearst-Argyle Television in exchange for radio stations in Phoenix, Arizona.

-In 2000, WMUR, CNN, and WMUR.com simulcast the New Hampshire presidential primary debates held at the TV station, marking the first widely promoted and executed worldwide live streaming video event.
+In 2000, WMUR, CNN and WMUR.com simulcast the New Hampshire presidential primary debates held at the TV station, the first widely promoted and executed worldwide live streaming video event.

 December 19, 2001: WMUR Drops Fox Programming